 Cottage cheese has a unique texture and flavor that lends itself well to a variety of dishes.
-While it’s often used as a creamy base in savory recipes like lasagna or casseroles, many home cooks wonder: does cottage cheese brown in the oven?
+While it’s often used as a creamy base in savory recipes like lasagna or casseroles, many home cooks wonder: Does cottage cheese brown in the oven?
 Unlike cheeses such as mozzarella or cheddar, cottage cheese behaves differently under heat, making it less likely to develop that golden, crispy top layer.

 In this article, we’ll dive into the science of cheese browning, why cottage cheese doesn’t brown easily, and how to achieve the desired browning effect with a few helpful techniques.
 We’ll also explore delicious recipes where cottage cheese is baked and whether browning is necessary or preferred.